-Upon the receipt of Soderlund's report at the Hotel, the entire focus of the searching shifted to the Rams Head Range and Thredbo River

-51 SMH: 18 Aug 1928 52 SMH: 19 Sep 1928; and Laidley, Dr John: The Kosciusko Fatality of 1928, ASYB1929 p100 53 SMH: 18 Aug 1928 54 SMH: 18 Aug 1928 55 The Argus: 18 Aug 1928 56 SMH: 18 Aug 1928 57 SMH: 18 Aug 1928 58 Evening News: 18 Aug 1928 Valley.
-Police Sergeant Carroll made arrangements for additional bushmen to go on horseback toward Merritts Creek, and for the 'black tracker' to be taken to the site of the ski tracks.
+Upon the receipt of Soderlund's report at the Hotel, the entire focus of the search shifted to the Rams Head Range and Thredbo River Valley.
+Police Sergeant Carroll made arrangements for additional bushmen to go on horseback toward Merritts Creek, and for the Aboriginal tracker to be taken to the site of the ski tracks.
 In Sydney, 25 members of the University Ski Club and five members of the Kosciusko Alpine Club under the leadership of Percy Pearson set off for Kosciusko.
-Amongst them was the young skier Venn Wesche59 who, 28 years later, would return to Charlottes Pass in tragic circumstances - to recover the body of his daughter Roslyn following her death in an avalanche that destroyed Kunama Hutte in July 1956.
+Amongst them was the young skier Venn Wesche61 who would return to Charlottes Pass 28 years later on the occurrence of the next main range fatality - to recover the body of his daughter Roslyn following her death in the avalanche that destroyed Kunama Hutte.

-An unsubstantiated newspaper report claims that 51 searchers at Betts Camp on the 17th, with over 100 searchers involved across the area.60 Another reported that "Miss Barber (Victoria) and Miss Gelling, who are excellent ski-ers, have done good work in establishing themselves [at a depot] half-way to Bett's Camp, and are supplying hot tea and, sandwiches to the workers as they pass backwards and forwards."61
+An unsubstantiated newspaper report claims that 51 searchers were operating out of Betts Camp on the 17th, with over 100 searchers involved across the mountains.62 Another report states "Miss Barber (Victoria) and Miss Gelling, who are excellent ski-ers, have done good work in establishing themselves [at a depot] half-way to Bett's Camp, and are supplying hot tea and, sandwiches to the workers as they pass backwards and forwards."63

-On Saturday 18th Laidley's search team set off to sweep the Rams Head Range down to the treeline around Merritts Lookout.
-Here Alastair Stephen found what looked like herringbone tracks climbing up from the trees.62 George Aalberg and Bill Gordon travelled back to the summit, where they "searched about the summit and a little way on the south-west side found tracks of a skier travelling alone.
+On Saturday 18th Laidley's team set off from Betts to sweep the Rams Head Range down to the treeline around Merritts Lookout.
+Here Alastair Stephen found what looked like herringbone tracks climbing up from the trees.64 George Aalberg and Bill Gordon travelled back to the summit, where they "searched about the summit and a little way on the south-west side found tracks of a skier travelling alone.
 A little distance on, a second pair of tracks joined the first.
-[They] followed, losing them at intervals, over the southern side of Etheridge Range, where, instead of turning to the left in the direction of Bett's Camp, they bore away south to the Ram's Head Range. . followed them over these mountains and for more than half a mile on the other side, down to the precipitous cliffs that tower above the valley of the Thredbo River" near where Stephens' discovery had been made.
+[They] followed, losing them at intervals, over the southern side of Etheridge Range, where, instead of turning to the left in the direction of Bett's Camp, they bore away south to the Ram's Head Range. . followed them over these mountains and for more than half a mile on the other side, down to the precipitous cliffs that tower above the valley of the Thredbo River" near where Stephen's discovery had been made.
 "In one place the marks went right up to the wall.
 Then, apparently, the ski-runner tried in different directions to get round, and, when baffled, turned back to look for another exit . . at one point he saw that one skier had evidently taken off his skis, either to see whether travelling would be easier, or to work himself out of a difficult situation . .